School of Policing & Law Enforcement

 - Conduct further academic research independently to contribute to local research output.

-- Write and present technical reports to professional audiences, including the policing safety and security environment.
+- Write and present technical reports to professional audiences, including the management environment.

 4 December for the following year (January) intake